cloudera/impala-udf-samples/README.md

 It’s a good idea to discuss your intended approach on the issue.
-You are much more likely to have your patch reviewed and committed if you’ve already got buy-in from the impala-udf-samples community before you start.
+You are much more likely to have your patch reviewed and committed if you’ve already got buy-in from the impala-crypto-udf community before you start.

 ## Fix
 Now start coding!
 As you are writing your patch, please keep the following things in mind: